 - Salt and Black Pepper to taste

-Let’s have a peek on what other Foodie Mamas have got for us today.
+Let’s have a peek at what other Foodie Mamas have got for us today.

 Kaitie Lawlor from Fuschia Freezer made Potato Pancakes with Eggs and Mornay Sauce